Idmission-LLC/SDK2Sample/README.md

 import SelfieCaptureMedium
-import SignatureCaptureMedium (Its optional framework as per business requirement) import FingerPrintCaptureMedium (Its optional framework as per business requirement)
+import SignatureCaptureMedium (Its optional framework as per business requirement) import FingerPrintCaptureMedium (Its optional framework as per business requirement) import VoiceCaptureMedium (Its optional framework as per business requirement)
 ```

 - To integrate **IDentityLiteSDK** import Following frameworks.